The Single Most Important Thing Your Child Should Do If They Want To Play Sports In College.

-That being said, he could miss out on these incredible schools because in today’s ultra competitive world, his array of A’s, B’s and an occasional C probably won’t be good enough for these top schools.
+That being said, he will most likely miss out on these incredible schools because he hasn’t focused on his grades – until now.
+And in today’s ultra competitive world, his array of A’s, B’s and an occasional C probably won’t be good enough for these top schools.
 He is young and still learning these life lessons, but starting next year in high school, this will become even more important.

 Academics can open doors and shut doors, even for great athletes.
 Our friends from Scholarshipstats.com recently interviewed college coaches from all sports and across all divisions and they all had the same message, HIT THE BOOKS!
 Here is a summary of what they heard repeated most often by the coaches.